 Cleveland Peace Action is about taking action to stop violence, war and terrorism, through peaceful, just and democratic means.
-The USA is a violent nation, so taking action often means using violence.
 When the USA takes action against terrorism it usually means military action.
 Problem is, this just leads to more terrorists and more violence.

-Our Action Groups reflect the issues we are currently working on, by raising public awareness and influencing our elected officials, supporting peace, diplomacy and engagement with the rest of world and across communities here at home.
-If you think we're misguided, then read on......
+Our Action Groups reflect the issues we are actively working on, raising public awareness and influencing our elected officials, supporting peace, diplomacy and engagement with the rest of world and across communities here at home.

 Regime Change: the History of US Foreign Interventions

 We’re the good guys, right?
 Think again.
 The USA has a long history of foreign interventions – “regime change” by overt and covert means.
 We have often engineered the overthrow of democratically elected governments, usually in the names of freedom and democracy.
 More precisely, such actions have ensured freedom for US corporate and business interests, while subjecting the victims of our interventions to oppression at the hands of some decidedly undemocratic regimes.